FreeMasen/wiredforge-wasmer-plugin-code/example-book/src/part_1.md

 # Chapter 1

-A few months ago, the [Wasmer](https://wasmer.io) team announced a Web Assembly (aka wasm) interpreter that could be embedded into rust programs.
+A few months ago, the [Wasmer](https://wasmer.io) team announced a Web Assembly (aka WASM) interpreter that could be embedded into rust programs.
 This is particularly exciting for anyone looking to add plugins to their project and since Rust provides a way to directly compile programs to wasm, it seems like a perfect option.
 In this series of blog posts we are going to investigate what building a plugin system using wasmer and rust would take.

 ## The Setup